 In addition, Deutsche Telekom is adapting its networks and production platforms to future customer needs.
 Telecommunication networks used to consist of monolithic blocks of network elements, which contained hardware and software from the same vendor.
 Today, technical progress in disaggregation and virtualization (i.e., separation of hardware and software) is making it possible to move more and more network and communication features to the cloud, enabling the creation of the Telco as a platform.
 With this step, the company’s own technical infrastructure can be connected with partners easily.
 In other words, Deutsche Telekom’s services become usable by others via interfaces.

 And vice versa, Deutsche Telekom can use partner networks for its customers, orchestrating a “network of networks” for them, including third-party infrastructure.

 Deutsche Telekom acts with a long-term focus, soundly and responsibly.
 The company aligns its business to the protection of environment and climate.
 By 2040, Deutsche Telekom’s entire value chain aims to be climate neutral.
 The bridge between economy and ecology is efficiency.
 Economize soundly, sustainably build the “best network” and take social responsibility go hand in hand.

 The transformation of Deutsche Telekom continues to make progress.
 In addition to staff restructuring, this also involves strong maxims:

 - We won't stop until everyone is connected.

-- We take our social and societal responsible seriously, for example, we tightened our climate goals.
+- We take our social and societal responsible seriously.

 - We are focusing more on digital skills and are looking for tech talents.